ankit-orion/TCS-NQT-Coding-Sheet/Arrays Md File/arrays.md

 ---

-## ✅ 1.
+## Q 1.
 Find the Smallest Element in an Array

 ### 🧩 Problem Description
 You're given an array of integers.
 Your task is to identify and return the smallest element in the array.